top of page

 The Gladstone Central zone covers approximately 173 km2 area around the Gladstone CBD.
 This zone was initially chosen for monitoring as it has a large number of sites which were of cultural significance to Traditional Owners and Elders for fishing, hunting, boating, traditional meetings and ceremonies.
 This zone was further extended in 2017 including sites near Boyne and Calliope Rivers.
 Barney Point was identified as the cultural locus site in 2017 as Traditional Owners and Elders saw this site as being a positive place of significant cultural and social meaning and more representative of the area than the Police Creek site that was previously chosen as a cultural locus site.

 The Gladstone Central zone received satisfactory results for Physical condition (0.60) and Management strategies (0.53).
 This zone was resurveyed in 2018.
 A total of six sites have been identified for annual surveys within this zone since 2016 of which five were revisited for the 2018 report card.
-There were no site surveys in 2021.

 WILD CATTLE CREEK